Sibulele-Ngada/DisplayProductOnBlazor/README.md

 - SQL Server
 - Repository Pattern

-It displays a list of products and their categories, with the ability to add (and soon delete) entries.
+It displays a list of products and their categories, with the ability to add and delete entries.

 ---